luxeengine/alpha/luxe/md/guide.one.md

 		color: new Color().rgb(0xf94b04),
 		size: new Vector(128, 128)
 	});

 } //ready

 ```

-There, now if you run this, you will see an orange block, center screen!
+If you run this, you will see an orange block, center screen!

 ---